 There was no outlook written for Brian N. Anderson in 2015.
 Check out the latest news below for more on his current fantasy value.

 Brian N. Anderson Contract Information:

-Signed a minor league deal with the Yankees in November of 2010.
+Agreed to a minor league contract with the White Sox in January of 2015.

 Anderson is hoping to catch on with a major league organization as an outfielder in 2014, MLB.com reports.